BrandonTang89/prismulti/README.md

 This parses the model and properties, constructs the symbolic DTMC, and checks properties 2 and 3 from the property file.

+For deeper DTMC semantics and symbolic checking notes, see `docs/dtmc_details.md`.